segundokorea/Archive/Readme.md

 - Sokoban: Sokoban (Ruby Quiz #5)
 - TicTacToe: Four-by-four tic-tac-toe with artificial intelligence using alpha-beta pruning
 - TicTacToeJava: Console-based tic-tac-toe implementation with AI
 - TScheem: Extension of TScheem, a toy language introduced by Nathan's University PL101
+- TScheem: Extension of TScheem, a toy language introduced by Nathan's University PL101
 - Warnsdorff: Pen and Paper (Ruby Quiz #90)